pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 * `taint` - (Optional) A list of [Kubernetes taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)
 to apply to nodes.
 GKE's API can only set this field on cluster creation.
 However, GKE will add taints to your nodes if you enable certain features such as GPUs.
-If this field is set, any diffs on this field will cause Terraform to recreate the underlying resource.
+If this field is set, any diffs on this field will cause the provider to recreate the underlying resource.
 Taint values can be updated safely in Kubernetes (eg. through `kubectl`), and it's recommended that you do not use this field to manage taints.
 If you do, `lifecycle.ignore_changes` is recommended.
 Structure is documented below.

-* `workload_metadata_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Metadata configuration to expose to workloads on the node pool.
+* `workload_metadata_config` - (Optional) Metadata configuration to expose to workloads on the node pool.
     Structure is documented below.

 The `guest_accelerator` block supports: